Medical Necessity Data Files

 Our files are sent to the systems administrator by email.
 They are simple text files which can be read by any text reader including TextPad, WordPad, and NotePad.
 They are saved with DOS linefeeds in UTF-8 Unicode text encoding.
 We can deliver the files on CD or by FTP site if necessary.

-Most HIS, EMR, LIS, and CPOE software can work with a column delimited format:
+Most HIS, EMR, LIS, and CPOE software can work with a comma delimited format:

-We pull our data from a SQL Server database and can create any format necessary for your system.
+We pull our data from a SQL database and can create any format necessary for your system.
 We currently provide over 30 different formats.

 What are the standard fields?

-Standard fields are CPT and ICD-9 code pairs in the example above.
+Standard fields are CPT and ICD-10 code pairs in the example above.
 Depending on the system format ordered, additional fields including LCD ID, effective date, modified dates and additional fields are included.

 Extended data fields?